alexlitel/react-newsfeed/README.md

 [![Build Status](https://travis-ci.org/alexlitel/react-newsfeed.svg?branch=master)](https://travis-ci.org/alexlitel/react-newsfeed)

 This is a simple sample newsfeed-based React site, and a frontend test/demonstration project I made with some identifying details removed.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-A number of packages have been added to the Create React App configuration to enable routing, Sass-esque code in CSS, and Enzyme testing, among other things.
+A number of packages have been added to the Create React App configuration to enable routing, Sass-esque code in CSS, and Enzyme testing, among other things that required the app ejected and default Webpack configurations customized.
 The store may not persist between page changes.
+The live site can be viewed at [https://alexlitel.github.io/react-newsfeed/](https://alexlitel.github.io/react-newsfeed/).

 Commands to get started.
 First four commands taken from Create React App README.